keremyurekli/Minecraft-Server-GUI/README.md

 4) Go back to the app and paste it to the "Ngrok Auth Token" part in the gui

+5) When you start portforwarding, it will give you public ip address to join the server

-5) Done, Portforwarding is ready!
+6) Done, Portforwarding is ready!

 > **WARNING**: You need to start the server to use portforwarding!